prashant-kikani/prashant-kikani.github.io/_posts/2022-1-22-stock-market.markdown

 By buying/selling call/put options, you're making a bet.
 If your bet turn out to be correct, you will make money, else you will lose money.

 Derivative market as a whole, is a zero-sum game.
 For one party to win, someone else has to lose.
+It's the <a href="https://prashantkikani.com/blog/greed" target="_blank">greed</a> that drives this market.

 Size of the global derivative market is more than <a href="https://www.investopedia.com/ask/answers/052715/how-big-derivatives-market.asp" target="_blank">$600 trillion</a>!!
 For comparison, as of 2022 GDP(Gross Domestic Product) of the whole world is around $80 trillion.
 Some market analysts estimate the derivatives market at more than 10 times the size of the total world's GDP.
 How is that even possible?
 Mostly because there are many derivatives in existence, available on almost every type of investment asset, including equities, commodities, bonds, and currency etc. In short, derivative market is not small.